lnurl/luds/XX.md

 LUD-21 issues one `verify` URL per invoice, checked with one GET.
 A `SERVICE` tracking N pending invoices makes N requests per poll cycle, and detection latency is bounded below by the poll interval.
 For a merchant payment processor backed by an LNURL-pay endpoint (e.g. a BTCPay Server instance configured with a Lightning address), N can be many concurrently pending invoices against a single `LN SERVICE`, and checkout UX wants sub-second settlement.
 Polling makes that O(N) requests per interval for rarely-changing state, and still leaves a latency floor.

 `verifyBatch` is a single endpoint that checks many invoices at once and can be read either as a one-shot response or as a live stream.
-One GET covers a whole set of pending invoices; kept open, it pushes settlements as they happen.
+One GET covers a whole set of pending invoices; kept open as a stream, it pushes settlements as they happen, and the tracked set grows and shrinks in place with plain GET requests to the same endpoint, without reopening the connection.
 It is optional and strictly additive, and inherits LUD-21's trust model exactly: a caller only ever learns about `verify` URLs it already holds.
 There is no endpoint-wide or unauthenticated exposure.
 The per-invoice LUD-21 `verify` GET is unchanged and remains the source of truth.
 This spec extends LUD-06 (`payRequest`) and LUD-21 (`verify`).

 A separately proposed long-held-request extension to LUD-21 `verify` (see [lnurl/luds#281](https://github.com/lnurl/luds/pull/281)) removes the latency floor for a *single* invoice by holding one request open per `verify` URL. `verifyBatch` generalises that to a whole pending set on one connection, and additionally collapses the N-requests-per-poll cost that long-polling a single endpoint does not address.
 The two are compatible: an `LN SERVICE` MAY offer either, both, or neither, and a single invoice always reduces to a plain LUD-21 `verify` GET.